AnasBrital98/Genetic-Algorithm/README.md

 <img src="resources/TSP.png" width="300px" height="200px">
 </div>

-The Travelling Salesman can ve expressed using This Formula , with T[i] is a candidate Trajectory to our Problem  :
+The Travelling Salesman can be expressed using This Formula , with T[i] is a candidate Trajectory to our Problem  :

 <div align="center" >
 <img src="resources/TspFormula.PNG" width="250px" height="50px">